History of Suresnes: Occupation

 In 1941, the Germans chose Mont Valérien to execute resistance fighters in a clearing in the forest surrounding the fortress.
 On the eve of their death, some waited in the chapel of the former Château de Forbin-Janson, which still bears graffiti of the condemned on its walls.
 German priest Franz Stock assists those condemned to death.
 On August 29, Honoré d'Estienne d'Orves and his companions were among the first martyrs of the Resistance to be killed there.
 Five students from the Buffon High School were also executed there on February 8, 1943.
 Their bodies were then sent to cemeteries in the Paris suburbs, particularly Ivry-sur-Seine.
 Mont Valérien was a hotbed of the French Resistance and saw the execution of some 1,000 resistance fighters until 1944.
 After the Liberation, they were honored by the naming of several Suresnois roads: Route des Fusillés de la Résistance, Avenue Gabriel-Péri, Rue Jacques-Decour (formerly Rue des Verjus, where this Resistance fighter lived), Rue Georges-Appay and Rue Marcel-Monge (Resistance fighters living in Suresnes, shot on August 11, 1942), Rue Claude-Burgod (drawing teacher at Suresnes technical college from 1931 to 1942, resistance fighter deported to the Flossenbürg concentration camp, where he died on March 21, 1945), Rue Émilien-Collin (Suresnes resident who died in deportation), and Rue Georges-Appay (a mechanic living in Suresnes who was shot in 1942).
 Noor Inayat Khan from Suresnes, a British secret agent with the Special Operations Executive (SOE), died in the Dachau concentration camp; a square in the town center and a plaque in front of her former home pay tribute to her.

 Execution posts displayed in the chapel of Mont Valérien, where some of those condemned to death waited.

 In 1941, some prisoners of war returned to Suresnes, first fathers of large families, then veterans of the First World War.
-On October 4, the Minister of the Interior dissolved the Suresnes municipal council, replacing it with a special delegation chaired by Louis Cucuat, including André Bertrand, Henri Maleyx, and Louis Briquet.
+On October 4, the Minister of the Interior dissolved the Suresnes municipal council and replaced it with a special delegation chaired by Louis Cucuat, which included André Bertrand, Henri Maleyx, and Louis Briquet.
 On November 4, Louis Cucuat was appointed mayor of the 20th arrondissement of Paris, and replaced in Suresnes three days later by André Bertrand.

 On the night of May 29–30, 1942, a British bomber destined to destroy the Renault factories in Boulogne-Billancourt was blinded by searchlights and strafed by flak, inadvertently dropping its missiles on the Garden City on Avenue de la Fouilleuse.
-Thirty people were killed and several wounded.
+Thirty people were killed, and several were wounded.
 The following day, the head of the French government, Pierre Laval, visited Suresnes to pay tribute to the victims.

 Memorial to the Fighting France, inaugurated in 1960 by General de Gaulle.